ross-sec-audio/ross-sec-audio.github.io/README.md

 # Ross-Sec-Audio Site

-This is my personal site (Ross Prendergast).

-My goal here is to collaborate with nice people and to create fun and interesting projects.
+My goal here is to document my thoughts.

 This website includes projects relating to: